 Here is my opinion and I usually do not give you my opinion so you do not have to take anything to heart that I say next in this paragraph.
 I think from a natural perspective that men counseling women or women counseling men privately should never be done under any circumstance.
 There are just too many potential problems that could occur.
 I have seen the best married pastors get into physical affairs with women because of this natural physical and emotional attraction that God created within us.
 Women should counsel women, and men should counsel men.
 This just makes the most logical and common sense approach to me.
 So, I believe firmly that counseling between opposite sexed individuals in the privacy of an office type setting should never be done under any circumstances.
 By avoiding the appearance of evil, men and women will not fall into these types of traps that Satan can use against them.
 However, what people do in a public church service is not limited by these natural types of rules.
 That was my opinion and there is no extra charge for that.
 So let us see what else the Bible says about women:

 Tit 2:3 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things;

 This verse is directed at mature women, but I was shocked at how it ended.
 To be a teacher of “good” things implies strongly that women have the ability and can teach.
 In fact it clearly implies these women should be teachers.
 It further implies that these women have gained some wisdom that is worthy to be taught to others.
-Obviously we have another verse that goes against the “keep silent” verse that some men like to see.
-So we have another conflict of whether women should teach or women should never teach.
+Obviously we have another verse that goes against the concept of a “keep silent” verse that some men like to focus upon.
+So we have another potential conflict of whether women should ever teach or women should never teach.